 • Interior designers to help us imagine an amazing and magical place where mums and minis are centered

-• Furniture/office suppliers to help us kit the place out
+• Furniture suppliers to help us kit the place out

 • Kitchen suppliers to help us create a beautiful collective cooking space, or